eastrd/grive/README.md

 ### TODO
-- Fix the tailing null bytes bug
-- Finding a way to utilize goroutines to increase network I/O efficiencies
+- Utilize goroutines to increase network I/O efficiencies
 - Craft a frontend & backend for Grive (use websocket)